 Typically, when we think of air pollution, we picture big factories spewing out smoke.
 While industrial sources of contamination are important, air pollution has many different sources.
 Even nature can be a source of air particles that affect your health.
 In general, air pollution can be divided into outdoor and indoor sources.

 Outdoor sources of air pollution are:

-● Fine particles made from fossil fuel burning (coal, petroleum, gasoline, etc.)
+- Fine particles made from fossil fuel burning like coal, petroleum and gasoline

-● Noxious gases (sulfur dioxide, nitrogen oxides, carbon monoxide, chemical vapors, etc.)
+- Noxious gases like sulfur dioxide, nitrogen oxides, carbon monoxide and chemical vapors

 Indoor sources of air pollution are:

 - Building materials like asbestos, formaldehyde and lead